Glen Cove, New York: Politics

+The Suozzi family have had four members serve as mayor: Joseph A. Suozzi, Vincent M. Suozzi, Thomas R. Suozzi, and Ralph V. Suozzi.
+Joseph and Vincent were brothers; Thomas and Ralph are cousins.
+Notably, members of the Suozzi family have served for a combined total of 32 years as Mayor.
+A member of the Suozzi family has held the mayor title for roughly 30% of the time since Glen Cove became a city 107 years ago (as of 2025).

+Beyond Glen Cove city politics, members of the Suozzi family held office in various positions.

+Joseph A. Suozzi was the youngest city judge for Glen Cove, elected at age 28.

+Thomas R. Suozzi was the youngest mayor in Glen Cove's history.
+He served as Nassau County Executive from 2002–2009.
+Later, he was elected to the U.S. House of Representatives from 2016–2022, representing New York's 3rd congressional district.
+He was re-elected in the 2024 New York's 3rd congressional district special election, following George Santos' expulsion from Congress in 2023.
+He unsuccessfully ran for governor twice, once in 2006 where he lost to Eliot Spitzer and again in 2022 where he lost to current New York Governor Kathy Hochul.

 Education

-Public schools
+Public Schools

 The city of Glen Cove and its residents are served by the Glen Cove City School District.
-Children who live in the City attend the Eugene J. Gribbin/ Katherine A. Deasy Elementary schools for grades K-2 (pre-k offered at Deasy), Landing/ Margaret.
+Children who live in the City attend the Eugene J. Gribbin/ Katherine A. Deasy Elementary schools for grades K-2 (pre-k offered at Deasy), Landing/Margaret.
 A. Connolly schools for grades 3–5, Robert M. Finley Middle School for grades 6–8, and Glen Cove High School for grades 9–12.
 Finley Middle School was one of ten NASSP Breakthrough Schools.
 The Glen Cove City School District's "Paired Plan" for elementary schools has the Gribbin and Connolly schools paired, as well as the Deasy and Landing schools.
 All students from across the city attend joint classes in the central Middle and High schools.

-Private schools
+Private Schools

 There are several private educational institutions inside the city limits: